 Here’s the thing about making and canning jam from scratch—it’s lovely in principle, although not often likely in reality.
 It’s not the actual act of making preserves that’s hard.
 It’s the notion of putting up preserves that gives some of us pause.
 The sterilizing of jars.
-The worrying about the seal taking—or not.
-The potential of scrubbing jam splatters off the ceiling.
+The worrying about the seal taking.
+The potential for scrubbing jam off the ceiling.

-And so rather than go without, some of us cheat.
-We make a small batch of strawberry jam—or whatever flavor fruit we fancy at that moment—and then keep it close at hand in the fridge in an unsealed, unsterilized, uncumbersome little container for just a week or so.
+But rather than go without, some of us lazy home cooks cheat.
+We make a small batch of strawberry jam and, rather than fuss with canning, we stash it in the fridge in an unsealed, unsterilized, uncumbersome little container for just a week or so.
 The small, manageable batch lasts just long enough before we grow tired of the particular flavor.
 And then we move on to the next fruit that we fancy, using any recipe for preserves but skipping the preserving part.
 And we always, always, always keep it in the fridge.

 Special Equipment: 4 ounce jelly jars (optional) or other small resealable containers

 - Quick Glance